 |Good For||Psychologists, Mental Health Coaches, e-Counselors, Physical Therapy, Speech Therapy, Occupational Therapy|

 |Quenza is designed with privacy in mind, meaning that it’s both GDPR and HIPAA-compliant for therapists, counselors, and other mental healthcare practitioners.
 As well as being a user-friendly online tool for custom forms, it can be used to create fully bespoke interventions and treatment plans from scratch or templates.|

-The system comes with secure, private Client Portals (free patient Android/Apple apps), real-time results tracking that gives insights into how patients are progressing with treatments, and acts as a HIPAA-compliant system for storing assessment or activity results.
+The system comes with secure, private Client Portals (free patient Android/Apple apps), and real-time results tracking that gives insights into how patients are progressing with treatments and acts as a HIPAA-compliant system for storing assessment or activity results.
 Quenza comes with a $1, 30-day trial that practitioners can use to explore all its features and tools.

 |Good For||Psychiatrists, Psychologists, Therapists, E-health providers, Telemedicine, Mental Health Apps|

 A Few Notes On Privacy Considerations

 It is important to keep in mind that HIPAA-protected psychotherapy notes are just one part of offering legally compliant telepsychology services.

 In the age of telehealth and e-therapy, there are many ways client information can be vulnerable to – and thus secured against – unauthorized access.
 It’s why selecting HIPAA-compliant therapy notes software is by far the most effective and cautious way to safeguard PHI, including session notes and other PHI: